 Double load again with Coffee Latte and Linen to create a wing shape by stroking in an arc.
 The Coffee Latte should be on the lower wing to create definition.

 Paint Chicken Details

-With a small brush and Cardinal I add another coat to her wattle and comb, let it dry.
+With a small brush and Cardinal I add another coat to her wattle and comb, and let it dry.

 Highlight her beak and legs with a touch of Golden Rod and a liner brush.

-Using the liner and some Burnt Umber create a touch of shadow along the comb base and the hen’s head and along the back of her comb against the body.
+Using the liner and some Burnt Umber creates a touch of shadow along the comb base and the hen’s head and along the back of her comb against the body.
 Just a hint of color, not a lot.

 (some of the details are optional but it does give more dimension to your design)

 Using a stylus or the tip of your liner brush dot on the hen’s eye.
 Keep it level with the top of her beak.